5 Reasons why Children Must Learn Chess Now!

 The game of chess is an indispensable educational tool.
-The advantages it gives your child are varied and many.
+When Children lear chess the advantages it gives are varied and many.
 This article will discuss chess’s many benefits.

 1. Chess Teaches Important Life Skills: